benmvp/slides/2022/connecttech/ts-react.md

 </div>

 NOTES:

 - But whenever we're talking about non-end-user features such as the coding language
   * We need to ask ourselves what exactly is the benefit?
   * Does this even matter?
-- Because if it's **not** a feature for the end user
+- Because IF it's **not** a direct feature **for** the end user
   * Then it **needs** to be a feature for the developer
   * So that _they_ can build faster, better or more reliably for the end user
-- Otherwise, we find ourselves bike-shedding
+- Otherwise, we find ourselves bike-shedding, right?
-- Kent C. Dodds wrote a blog post awhile that says exactly that
+- Kent C. Dodds wrote a blog post awhile back that says exactly that
   * We need to measure success based on how well we can deliver what the user wants
-  * Our choice of tooling should be based on that goal (and no more)
+  * Our choice of tooling should be based on that goal, and no more

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/alessandra-caretto-cAY9X4rPG3g-bicycle-unsplash.jpg) no-repeat center" data-background-size="cover" -->